I tried the 7 best Shopify live chat apps in 2026

 Tidio is a favorite for many because it jams a lot of features into one package, even on its free plan.
 You get live chat, an AI chatbot called Lyro, and email marketing tools all in one place.
 It's a solid all-in-one option for new stores that want to cover a few bases without paying for multiple apps.

 The visual chatbot builder is pretty simple to use.
 You can drag and drop to create automated flows that capture leads, answer FAQs, or offer discounts to people about to leave your site.
-While it's packed with features, it can feel a little bloated if you just want a straightforward chat tool.
-The pricing is also a bit complicated, with separate costs for human chats and add-ons for the AI agent.
+While it's packed with features, it provides a comprehensive toolkit for stores that want both marketing and chat in one place.

 • Pros: